cbarkinozer/Java/Spring/Spring.md

 Spring Boot is used to create stand-alone, production-grade Spring Based Applications with minimum efforts.
 Spring Boot follows a layered architecture in which each layer communicates with the layer directly below or above (hierarchical structure) it.

-There are four layers in Spring Boot are as follows:
+There are 4 layers in Spring Boot are as follows:
 ![image](https://user-images.githubusercontent.com/43732258/153719029-cf9a5f60-7b51-41e2-82b7-7a20390d008e.png)
 o	Presentation Layer (handles the HTTP requests, translates the JSON parameter to object, and authenticates the request and transfer it to the business layer).
 o	Business Layer (authorization and validation, bussiness logic,service classes).